 > If you’re going to use heavy wet media, please be considerate and use

-behind your drawing to avoid bleeding onto the next page.
+a backing sheet behind your drawing to avoid bleeding onto the next page.

 This sheet was laminated to provide you with a backing, but feel free to use